-Table 4 Compliance with Planning for Bushfire Protection 2006 raise 4 Compilation With Flamming for Datamet Flotostich 2000 Measure Assessment of Compliance Asset Protection Zones The proposed development has achieved the performance criteria by complying with the acceptable solutions, i.e. An APZ is provided in accordance with Appendix 2 of Planning for Bushfire Protection 2006 (refer to Section 3.1) The APZ is wholly within the boundaries of the development site (refer to Section 3.1) The APZ will be managed in accordance with the requirements of Standards for Asset Protection Zones (RFS 2005) (refer to Section 3.1.3) The APZ is located on lands with slopes less than 18 degrees (refer to Section 3.1) Public Roads The proposed development has achieved the performance criteria by complying with the acceptable solutions, i.e.; Public roads are two-wheel drive (refer to Section 3.4.2) Perimeter fire trail provides benefits over perimeter public road (refer to section 3.4.1) Traffic calming devices are not proposed (refer to Section 3.4.2) Public roads will have a crossfall not exceeding 3 degrees and grades not exceeding 10 degrees.
-There are no dead-end roads and the sub-division has two points of access and egress by sealed road, with additional access and egress by fire trail.
+Table 4 Compliance with Planning for Bushfire Protection 2006

+Measure Assessment of Compliance Asset Protection Zones The proposed development has achieved the performance criteria by complying with the acceptable solutions, i.e. An APZ is provided in accordance with Appendix 2 of Planning for Bushfire Protection 2006 (refer to Section 3.1) The APZ is wholly within the boundaries of the development site (refer to Section 3.1) The APZ will be managed in accordance with the requirements of Standards for Asset Protection Zones (RFS 2005) (refer to Section 3.1.3) The APZ is located on lands with slopes less than 18 degrees (refer to Section 3.1) Public Roads The proposed development has achieved the performance criteria by complying with the acceptable solutions, i.e.; Public roads are two-wheel drive (refer to Section 3.4.2) Perimeter fire trail provides benefits over perimeter public road (refer to section 3.4.1) Traffic calming devices are not proposed (refer to Section 3.4.2) Public roads will have a crossfall not exceeding 3 degrees and grades not exceeding 10 degrees.
+There are no dead-end roads and the sub-division has one point of access and egress by sealed road, with additional access and egress by a pedestrian access of dimensions suitable for emergency access and egress.
 Curves are minimal and have the required dimensions.
 The capacity of the road will be greater than 15 tonnes.
 Property Access Roads Not applicable as fire suppression vehicles will operate from the perimeter fire trail or the public road.
 Residential driveways are unlikely to be utilised by bushfire suppression vehicles, however where this is required this will be addressed at the lot level development application.
 Fire Trails The proposed development has achieved the performance criteria by complying with the acceptable solutions, i.e.; A minimum carriageway of 4 m will be provided with an additional 1 m strip either side cleared of long grass and bushes (refer to Section 3.4.1).
 The trail will have a grade less than 10 degrees (refer to Section 3.4.1).
-A minimum vertical distance of >4 m will be maintained (refer to Section 3.3.1).
-The crossfall will be <10 degrees (refer to Section 3.4.1) Each fire trail has two access points and no dead-ends.
-The fire trail does not traverse wetlands drainage channels, and is not expected to expose acid-sulphate soils.
+A minimum vertical distance of &gt;4 m will be maintained (refer to Section 3.3.1).
+The crossfall will be &lt;10 degrees (refer to Section 3.4.1) Each fire trail has two access points and the dead-end southern fire trail is less than 100 m with a turnaround of 12 matres radius (Section 3.4.1)